parashar18/K-Means-clustering-for-Images/README.md

 # K-Means-for-Image-compression
-I have implemented Kmeans clustiering for image compression for diffrent value og k {2,5,10,15,20}.
+I have implemented Kmeans clustiering for image compression for different value of k {2,5,10,15,20}.

 How to run the code: </br>
 python kmeans.py Path